 Approximate dynamic programming (ADP) is a general methodological framework for multi-stage stochastic optimization problems in transportation, finance, energy, and other applications where scarce resources must be allocated optimally.
-We propose a new approach to the exploration/exploitation dilemma in ADP.
-First, we show how a Bayesian belief structure can be used to express uncertainty about the value function in ADP.
-Bayesian models can be integrated into both parametric and non-parametric value function approximations, which is vital for practical implementation.
-Second, we propose a new exploration strategy, based on the concept of value of information from the optimal learning literature, and prove that it systematically explores the state space.
-We evaluate this strategy using a variety of distinct resource allocation problems and demonstrate that it is highly competitive against other exploration strategies.
+We propose a new approach to the exploration/exploitation dilemma in ADP that leverages two important concepts from the optimal learning literature: first, we show how a Bayesian belief structure can be used to express uncertainty about the value function in ADP; second, we develop a new exploration strategy based on the concept of value of information, and prove that it systematically explores the state space.
+An important advantage of our framework is that it can be integrated into both parametric and non-parametric value function approximations, which are widely used in practical implementations of ADP.
+We evaluate this strategy on a variety of distinct resource allocation problems and demonstrate that, while more computationally intensive, it is highly competitive against other exploration strategies.

 We introduce the problem of locating facilities over a finite time horizon with the goal of intercepting stochastic traffic flows that exhibit evasive behavior, which arises when locating weigh-in-motion systems, vehicle inspection stations, tollbooths, or other fixed flow-capturing facilities used for law enforcement.
 The problem can be formulated as a multi-stage, mixed-integer stochastic program (SP); however, under certain independence assumptions, this can be reformulated as a large two-stage SP, enabling us to solve much larger instances.
 We additionally propose an algorithm based on Lagrangian relaxation that separates the reformulated SP into a variant of a deterministic knapsack problem and a sum of time-decoupled single-period SPs that can be solved independently.
 The model and algorithm are tested on instances involving road networks of Nevada and Vermont.
 A comparison with the previously studied single-period stochastic programming approach shows that the newly proposed multi-period model substantially reduces the expected cost.